[UPDATE] FDA RECALLS ZIMMER-BIOMET COMPREHENSIVE REVERSE SHOULDER IMPLANT

-The Hood National Law Group is currently investigating cases for a potential lawsuit against the makers of the Comprehensive system, Biomet Inc., now Zimmer-Biomet.
-If you or someone you love suffered complications like device failure or a need for additional surgeries after being implanted with a Comprehensive device, call the Hood National Law Group today to speak with a member of our legal team.
+National Injury Help is currently investigating cases for a potential lawsuit against the makers of the Comprehensive system, Biomet Inc., now Zimmer-Biomet.
+If you or someone you love suffered complications like device failure or a need for additional surgeries after being implanted with a Comprehensive device, call the National Injury Help today to speak with a member of our legal team.
 We can answer your questions and help you determine if your case qualifies for a possible Biomet Comprehensive Lawsuit.

-Call the Hood National Law Group anytime, day or night, at 1-800-214-1010 or use the form on the right-hand side of your screen.
+Call National Injury Help anytime, day or night, at 1-800-214-1010 or use the form on the right-hand side of your screen.

 Biomet lawsuit claims and settlements page updated on 4/5/2019